jireland42/ray-tracing-in-one-weekend/README.md

 Another major pain point with this implementation is the user of IndexedDB.
 In principle, this data can disappear at any time.
 The user should likely be able to fall back to verifying the data is correct in the worst case scenario, but there still should be support added for downloading the hashes so they can be transferred to another device without leaving the user's possession.
 Using the filesystem is another option, but I didn't think it had cross-browser support when I started this (I should have verified this).
 Using a native application would allow for proper filesystem storage, but the client could still lose their device.
 One last option here would be to store the hashes on a public (probably layer 2) blockchain.
 Depending on the size of the assets and the potential for loss, this could be a legitimate consideration.

-There are plenty of other smaller things not implemented such as deleting and updating the records, not doing a full page reload on data submission and properly handling clearing the textboxes, giving users feedback when their data was submitted successfully, being more helpful identifying what went wrong when their data wasn't stored, and plenty of security considerations not made.
+There are plenty of other smaller things not implemented such as deleting and updating the records, not doing a full page reload on data submission and properly handling clearing the textboxes, giving users feedback when their data was submitted successfully, being more helpful identifying what went wrong when their data wasn't stored, extracting components to make the biggest component more manageable, and plenty of security considerations not made.
 I hope that's fine for the format.

 Enjoy the gaudy fall-themed application!